sky-chaser-high/adobe-illustrator-scripts/README.md

 > **Note**
 > Only a fill color.
 A stroke color is not supported.
-> For compound path objects, select them with direct selection tool.
+> For compound path objects, select them with Direct Selection Tool.

 ### Requirements
 Illustrator CS or higher